Right Arrow

 • Phase 1: Pilot Project Selection

 Start with narrow, high-impact use cases where automation relieves known bottlenecks.
-Ideal starting points include environments with high defect rates, frequent changeovers, or significant manual inspection requirements (Source: Quality Magazine).
+Ideal starting points include environments with high defect rates, frequent changeovers, or extensive manual inspection requirements (Source: Quality Magazine).

 • Phase 2: Expansion and Optimization